viveksapkal2793/Adversarial-Attacks-and-Defenses-for-ML-Models/README.md

 - Run task_2.ipynb to evaluate the models using various strategies for adversarial defense.

 - More details about the adversarial attacks used and their impact and the adversarial defenses used and their impact is listed in reports.

+- Some pre-trained models and plots of the results are added in respective directories.